bitmark-inc/docs/pages/bitmark-references/bitmark-sdk/bitmark-sdk-document.md

 # Overview

-The Bitmark Property System is a universal property system for conferring the same property rights to digital assets as have long existed for physical assets.
-The system records ownership claims for digital assets on the public Bitmark blockchain using digital property titles known as Bitmark Certificates.
+The Bitmark Property System is a universal property system that confers the same property rights to digital assets that have long existed for physical assets.
+The system records ownership claims for digital assets on the public Bitmark blockchain using digital property titles known as Bitmark certificates.
 These digital assets can be any sort of digital object, including files, applications, code, and data.

 In the digital world: